conwayste/conwayste/README.md

 ### When will this be ready?

 The developers have busy lives and enjoy working on this in their spare time.
-If you are waiting for a release, then you I encourage you to contribute :smile:.
+If you are waiting for a release, then I encourage you to contribute :smile:.
+This could take the form of bug reports or design feedback as well as lines of code.

 ### My installation fails in Linux.
 What should I do?